wajdiJomaa/typingSpeed/draft.md

 ## the typing speed website

-Weekly, I spend some time using typing speed websites to increase my typing speed because I'm learning to program and I want to be a fast typer, so when I was searching for some ideas I thought that maybe I could create my own typing speed website.
+Weekly, I spend some time using typing speed websites to increase my typing speed because I'm learning to program and I want to be a fast typer, so when I was searching for some ideas I thought that maybe I could create my typing speed website.

 The website has different pages as follows :